FrancescaY/Paradoc/README.md

 ## Contact / Discussion

 <!--*(Add: Codeberg repo URL, any chat/forum link once set up, maintainer contact)*-->
+This is a mirror.
+Development happens on *https://codeberg.org/FrancescaY/Paradoc* — please open issues and pull requests there.
 ---

 *This README is itself a draft — feedback on framing, scope, and milestones is welcome, especially before we start attracting contributors around it.*